avanigupta06/OJ-Project/README.md

 # 🧑‍💻 Online Judge System (OJ-Project)

-A full-featured Online Judge platform built with **Django**, designed to help users practice programming by solving coding problems, executing their code in isolated Docker containers, and receiving AI-powered feedback.
+A full-featured Online Judge platform built with **Django**, designed to help users practice programming by solving coding problems, executing their code in isolated Docker containers, and receiving AI-powered feedback(using Gemini API).

 ---